amouro/drupalden_iwakuni_2023/section-3.md

 <!--
 As a themer.
-We use TWIG to mark translatable sentences with variable in it.
+We use TWIG to mark translatable sentence with variable in it.

 <b>Next slide >>>>></b>
 -->